Restaurant menu photography guidelines

 Frame it up

-Set your camera’s view to a horizontal landscape frame (5x4 aspect ratio).
-Vertical portrait shots will not work in our app.
+Set your camera’s view to a horizontal landscape frame (technically, a 5x4 aspect ratio).
+Vertical, tall shots will not work in our app.
 When positioning food and other items in the shot, frame the food so that it takes up about 70-80% of the picture.
 Try to get close-up shots of food to show off texture and details.
-Additionally, make sure the plates and/or packaging do not misrepresent the portion size of the meal.
+Additionally, make sure the plates and or packaging do not misrepresent the portion size of the meal.

 Keep it simple